-Claimant alleges that he was a three-year-old living in Kuwait with his family when Iraq invaded the country on August 2, 1990.
-He asserts that, beginning with the invasion and for about two-and-a-half weeks thereafter, he and his family were forced to hide in their residence or in the home of a family friend in constant fear of being captured by Iraqi authorities.
-He further claims that during this entire period, the Iraqi government in effect forcibly prevented him (and other U.S. nationals) from leaving Kuwait and/or Iraq and did so with the express purpose of compelling the United States government to acquiesce to certain Iraqi government demands.
-On August 18, 1990, Claimant and his family drove towards Saudi Arabia in a car that was part of a convoy of vehicles carrying U.S. nationals seeking to escape from Kuwait.
-After being turned back twice by Iraqi soldiers, Claimant and his family crossed the Kuwaiti-Saudi Arabian border on August 19, 1990.
+Claimant alleges that she was a United States citizen working in Kuwait when Iraq invaded the country on August 2, 1990.
+Claimant asserts that, beginning with the invasion and for five weeks thereafter, she was forced to hide in acquaintances' apartments in constant fear of being captured by Iraqi authorities.
+Claimant further asserts that during this entire period, the Iraqi government in effect forcibly prevented her (and other U.S. nationals) from leaving Kuwait and/or Iraq and did so with the express purpose of compelling the United States government to acquiesce to certain Iraqi government demands.
+After the Iraqi government authorized female and minor U.S. nationals to leave, Claimant flew out of Kuwait (via Baghdad, Iraq) on September 7, 1990.

 Although Claimant was not among them, many of the U.S. nationals in Iraq and Kuwait at the time of the 1990-91 Iraqi occupation of Kuwait sued Iraq (and others) in federal court for, among other things, hostage-taking.
 Those cases were pending when, in September 2010, the United States and Iraq concluded an en bloc (lump-sum) settlement agreement.
 The Agreement, which entered into force in May 2011, covered a number of personal injury claims of U.S. nationals arising from acts of the former Iraqi regime occurring prior to October 7, 2004, including claims of personal injury caused by hostage-taking.
-Exercising its authority to distribute money from the settlement funds, the U.S. Department of State provided compensation to numerous individuals whose claims were covered by the Agreement, including some whom Iraq had allegedly taken hostage or unlawfully detained following Iraq's 1990 invasion of Kuwait.
+Exercising its authority to distribute money from the settlement funds. the U.S. Department of State provided compensation to numerous individuals whose claims were covered by the Agreement, including some whom Iraq had allegedly taken hostage or unlawfully detained following Iraq's 1990 invasion of Kuwait.